cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

  ▪

-##   An SSO solution used for web-based appliation
+##   An SSO solution used for web-based application
 - Example:
 - A secure web portal accessible to user by username and password, use SAML to support authentication.
   - Portal: service provider, request an authentication assertion